xot/ElectraOne/README.md

 - ```USE_PRELOAD_FEATURE```.
 Whether to use the preloaded presets feature (if supported).
 If false, the predefined presets in ```Devices.py``` are always used, overriding any (older) preloaded presets on the E1.
 Default is ```True```.
 - ```POSITION_FINE```.
 Whether to update the position with every sub_division  change, or only every beat.
 Default is `True`.
 - ```TIMEOUT_STRETCH``` Factor to stretch the timout when uploading presets or LUA scritps to compensate for slow working conditions.
 Default is 1.
+- `EFFECT_REFRESH_PERIOD` Length of time (in 100ms increments) between successive refreshes of controls on the E1 whose string values need to be provided by Abelton.
+Default: 2.
+- `MIXER_CLIPS_REFRESH_PERIOD` Length of time (in 100ms increments) between successive refreshes of session clips on the E1 mixer (E1_DAW only).
+Defualt: 20.
+- `MIXER_TRACKS_REFRESH_PERIOD` Length of time (in 100ms increments) between successive refreshes of the visible tracks on the E1 mixer.
+Default: 20.

 If the sendmidi command cannot be found or fails, the remote script falls back to normal (slow) sending of presets through Live itself.